Can Gut Health Affect Sleep? What Human Research Shows About the Gut Microbiome

 Can Gut Health Affect Sleep?

-Yes.
-Gut health may affect sleep through the gut-brain axis, microbial metabolites, immune signaling, cortisol rhythm, serotonin pathways, and circadian timing.
+Possibly.
+Gut health may relate to sleep through the gut-brain axis, microbial metabolites, immune signaling, cortisol rhythm, serotonin pathways, and circadian timing.
+The relationship appears to run both ways: poor sleep may affect the microbiome, and the microbiome may relate to sleep-related pathways.

 What the Science Says About the Gut Microbiome and Sleep